w3c/wai-intro-wcag/content/glance.md

 {% include box.html type="end" %}
 {:/}

-## Other Versions
+## Versions

+This page has summaries at the guideline level.
+The guidelines are the same in WCAG 2.1 and WCAG 2.2.
+To learn about the new success criteria, see [[What's New in WCAG 2.2]](standards-guidelines/wcag/new-in-22/).

-* [[WCAG 2.0 at a Glance]](/standards-guidelines/wcag/20/glance/) has two differences from above:
+[[WCAG 2.0 at a Glance]](/standards-guidelines/wcag/20/glance/) has two differences from above:
 * "Do not use content that causes seizures or physical reactions." does not include "or physical reactions".
 * It does not include "Make it easier to use inputs other than keyboard."